Analogue of the Galois Theory for arbitrary finite field extensions: Analogue of the Galois Theory for finite field extensions

 For a finite field extension $L/K$, the algebra $E(L/K)$ contains the group $G(L/K)$ and the algebra $\CD (L/K)$ of differential operators on the $K$-algebra $L$.
 A $K$-subalgebra of $E(L/K)$ which generated by the group $G(L/K)$ and the algebra $\CD (L/K)$ is the skew group algebra

 \begin{definition} (\cite{AnGaloisTh-NORMAL-Fields}) A finite field extension $L/K$ is called a {\bf B-extension} if

-\end{definition} `B' stands for `Bi'=`2', i.e. both fundamental objects that are attached to the field extension $L/K$, the algebra of differential operators $\CD (L/K)$ and the automorphism group $G(L/K)$, play a key role in the definition.
+\end{definition} The notation `B' abbreviates ‘Bi’ = ‘2’: both fundamental structures associated with the field extension $L/K$ - the algebra of differential operators $\CD (L/K)$ and the automorphism group $G(L/K)$ - are essential to the definition.
 By the definition, a field extension $L/K$ is a B-extension iff the algebra $\CD (L/K)\rtimes G(L/K)$ is as large as possible.
 So, B-extensions are the most symmetrical field extensions. \begin{definition} (\cite{AnGaloisTh-NORMAL-Fields}) A finite field extension $L/K$ is called a {\bf G-extension} if

 A finite field extension $L/K$ is called a {\bf D-extension} if